BACK ROADS THOUGHTS

 Happy Kwanzaakah All,

 Yes.
 It’s us again.
 The Bidrights.
-Here to regale you with our wonderment in 2015.
+Here to regale you with our wonderment.
 We are enjoying our new town so much.
 Although people aren’t very friendly.
 They keep to themselves.
-I understand we are known as the moonbat Mulchkins in the ‘hood because of my lust for mulch instead of grass.
+I understand we are known as the Mulchkins in the ‘hood because of my lust for brown ground chips instead of grass.
 Zelda remains very anti-wood.
-Her arborcidal mania has left no tree behind.
-The yard is now like a desert.
-We are living our own mirage.
+Her arborcidal mania has left literally no tree behind.
+So.
+The yard is like a desert.
+We love living our own mirage!